idaholab/moose/modules/reactor/doc/content/source/meshgenerators/AssemblyMeshGenerator.md

 ## Metadata Information

-Users may be interested in defining additional metadata to represent the reactor geometry and region IDs assigned to each geometry zone, which may be useful to users who want mesh geometry and composition information without having to inspect the generated mesh itself.
-In order to do so,  [ReactorMeshParams](ReactorMeshParams.md)/[!param](/Mesh/ReactorMeshParams/generate_rgmb_metadata) must be set to true. [!param](/Mesh/AssemblyMeshGenerator/show_rgmb_metadata) can be set to true in order to see the values of these metadata entries as console output.
+Users may be interested in defining additional metadata to represent the reactor geometry and region IDs assigned to each geometry zone, which may be useful to users who want mesh geometry and composition information without having to inspect the generated mesh itself. [!param](/Mesh/AssemblyMeshGenerator/show_rgmb_metadata) can be set to true in order to see the values of these metadata entries as console output.
+The following metadata is defined on the assembly mesh:

-At the assembly level, each metadata entry is prepended with the prefix `"assembly_<assembly_type_id>_"`, where `<assembly_type_id>` is the assembly_type id assigned with [!param](/Mesh/AssemblyMeshGenerator/assembly_type), and the following metadata is defined on the assembly mesh:

-- `mesh_dimensions`: Number of dimensions in assembly mesh, equivalent to  [ReactorMeshParams](ReactorMeshParams.md)/[!param](/Mesh/ReactorMeshParams/dim)
-- `mesh_geometry`: Whether assembly geometry is hexagonal ("Hex") or Cartesian ("Square"), equivalent to  [ReactorMeshParams](ReactorMeshParams.md)/[!param](/Mesh/ReactorMeshParams/geom)
-- `axial_boundaries`: Length of each axial region, equivalent to  [ReactorMeshParams](ReactorMeshParams.md)/[!param](/Mesh/ReactorMeshParams/axial_regions).
-Only relevant for 3-D meshes.
+- `assembly_type`: Value of type_id associated with assembly, equivalent to [!param](/Mesh/AssemblyMeshGenerator/assembly_type)
-- `axial_mesh_intervals`: Number of elements in the axial dimension for each axial region, equivalent to [ReactorMeshParams](ReactorMeshParams.md)/[!param](/Mesh/ReactorMeshParams/axial_mesh_intervals).
-Only relevant for 3-D meshes.
 - `pitch`: Assembly pitch, equivalent to [!param](/Mesh/ReactorMeshParams/assembly_pitch)
 - `is_homogenized`: Whether or not assembly mesh is homogenized, equivalent to [!param](/Mesh/PinMeshGenerator/homogenized)
 - `is_single_pin`: Whether or not assembly mesh is represented by a single pin region or a lattice of pins, equivalent to [!param](/Mesh/PinMeshGenerator/use_as_assembly).